Lockheer/Lockheer/README.md

 🌱 I’m also currently learning XAML, SQL, C# and ASP.NET for my college program...
 As for my freelancing I am more into learning Javascript since I have plans to work on web development before moving on to complex works

-⚡ Fun fact: YY YO YO ITS HUMP DAY
+⚡ Fun fact: I fell in love with appalachian wine

 📫 How to reach me...?

 (TAKE NOTE: I AM VERY ACTIVE WITH THE PROVIDED SOCIAL ACCOUNT LINKS)

 FB: